Table of Contents

-What I am trying to communicate here, is how massive the burden imposed by hunting is on private individuals and organizations.
+What I am trying to communicate here is how massive the burden imposed by hunting is on private individuals and organizations.
 The state does not help them.
-The villages on which these women work, because they mostly women, don't normally help either.
+The villages on which these women work, because they are mostly women, don't normally help either.
 And sometimes they are threatened and ostracized.

 There are many anecdotes like these ones, but I can assure you that I haven’t seen the authorities making much effort to follow cases like these unless they got media attention.

 - Lack of financial means

 - Tensions with the breeders and sometimes the community

 - Never-ending problem (it is not seasonal)

 - Stop considering hunting a cultural token.
 Hunting should be a private activity, not regulated and funded by the Ministry of Culture and Sports.
 That goes against public opinion and its funding from public administrations is quite asymmetric if we compare it with the number of practitioners of other sports like tennis or swimming.

 One example: The community of Andalucia has declared the “rehalas”, a set of hunting dogs of the hound breed used only for hunting big game, an Asset of Cultural Interest, are thus protected and funded.